-Asia Art Archive in America (AAA-A) is an independently established and operated U.S. 501(c)3 and the first overseas mini hub of Asia Art Archive (AAA) in Hong Kong.
-AAA-A's mission is to collect, preserve and make information on contemporary art from and of Asia easily accessible in order to facilitate understanding, research and writing in the field.
-It strives to be pro-active in instigating dialogue and critical thinking through a regular initiation of educational programs, and hopes to raise awareness of and support for the activities of Asia Art Archive in Hong Kong.
+Asia Art Archive in America (AAA in A) is an independently established and operated U.S. 501(c)3 and the first overseas mini hub of Asia Art Archive (AAA) in Hong Kong.
+AAA’s mission is to collect, preserve and make information on contemporary art from and of Asia easily accessible in order to facilitate understanding, research and writing in the field.
+AAA in A strives to be pro-active in instigating dialogue and critical thinking through a series of regular educational programs, and hopes to raise awareness of and support for the activities of Asia Art Archive in Hong Kong.

 Gopal Menon is a co-founding Partner of the Pragnya Group, which is involved in investing in Indian and Sri Lankan real estate development projects.
 Prior to his involvement with the Pragnya Group Gopal worked at Citibank India, Bankers Trust International and Deutsche Bank.
 Over his professional life Gopal has lived and worked in India (New Delhi, Kolkatta), New York and London.
 Gopal graduated from St Stephen’s College, New Delhi, India and received an MBA from the Indian Institute of Management, Ahmedabad, India.
 Gopal and his wife Manjula (Nam) have been collecting South Asian (Indian) and European art since the early 1980’s and attempt to follow contemporary trends in this space.
 Gopal remains well engaged in wildlife photography and in following this interest travels extensively and globally.
 Gopal also has an abiding interest in contemporary theater and art films.